crossplane-contrib/provider-upjet-azure/provider-azure/docs/configuration.md

 Use the JSON file to generate a Kubernetes secret.

 `kubectl create secret generic azure-secret --from-file=creds=./<JSON file name>`

-**Note:** for hosted control planes, use the `-n upbound-system` flag to provision the secret inside the managed control plane.

 ### Create a ProviderConfig object
 Apply the secret in a `ProviderConfig` Kubernetes configuration file.